harrycaoyu/harrycaoyu.github.io/README.md

 # Deployment

+The provided Makefile documents the different build and deployment options, and can show them by running:

+    make help

+or simply:

+    make

-The Makefile can upload the generated site using `scp` to the configured server, as specified by the following Makefile variables:
+The Makefile can upload the generated site using `scp` or `rsync` to the configured server by running either one of the :

+    make sync

+The Makefile uses the following variables:

 - USER
 - SERVER
-- REMOTE_SITE
+- REMOTE_DIR

-and then running:
+to determine the user, server, and remote directory to which to copy the site.
+The values can be either changed in the Makefile directly, or changed on the command line like so:

-    make sync
+    make sync USER=brizi SERVER=flybrizi.com REMOTE_DIR=/home/brizi/public_html/

+Although the `sync` target uses the most efficient copying method, not all servers support `rsync`.
+In the case that a server does not support `rsync`, the Makefile can be told to use `scp` by substituting `sync` for either `copy_all` or `copy_src`.

 # Development